Ditectrev/DP-203/README.md

 - [ ] P1: Set the Copy method to Bulk insert.
 P2: Set the Partition option to Dynamic range.
 - [ ] P1: Set the Copy method to PolyBase.
 P2: Set the Copy method to Bulk insert.
 - [ ] P1: Set the Copy method to Bulk insert.
 P2: Set the Copy method to PolyBase.
-- [x] P1: Set the Partition option to Dynamic range.
-P2: Set the Copy method to PolyBase.
+- [x] P1: Set the Copy method to PolyBase.
+P2: Set the Copy method to Bulk insert.

 ### Solution: You copy the files to a table that has a columnstore index.